bethinkpl/bit-docs/laravel.md

 * I can introduce Authorization to my application - only logged in users can see the content
 * I can set Eloquent relations to fetch related data from DB
 * I can validate user input to make sure the incoming data is in the expected shape
-* I can limit permissions to introduce admin role
+* I can assign roles with a specific permissions set to users
 * I can serve static assets like css and js to make user experience better

 ### Advanced aka _My TODO app has REST API_